Crypto Custody, introduction to an innovative security system

-Who are the largest players in this market?
+Custodian services, who are the largest players in this market?

 Within the cryptocurrency ecosystem, very few mainstream banks offer custodian services custody platforms that help in eliminating any fears that investors may have because they are designed specifically to prevent the loss of one’s savings due to wallet thefts, misplaced private keys, etc. The top traditional custodian banks are:

 - State Street Corporation

 - J.P.
 Morgan